hospital

 • CONNECTION AND COMMUNITY

-Each year we deliver around 280 participatory music-making sessions in healthcare settings across Sussex and Surrey, reaching a total of 1500 young and older people in hospital and 750 family visitors.
+• Each year, we deliver around 300 participatory music-making sessions in healthcare settings across Sussex and Surrey, reaching around 2300 people.

-We sing to premmie babies in incubators and support parents to sing their first lullabies, helping to normailise neonatal units and support attachment
+• We sing to premmie babies in incubators and support parents to sing their first lullabies, helping to normalise neonatal units and support attachment

 Our training